Michonne: Season 8

 The eighth season of the series focuses on the ongoing war against Negan and the Saviors, with both sides suffering several losses.
 Having been injured previously, Michonne does not make many appearances initially, but becomes more involved in the second half of the season.
 In the midseason premiere, "Honor", she and Rick deal with the aftermath of Carl being bitten by a walker.
 Michonne is forced to say a tearful goodbye as Carl, close to turning, shoots himself to prevent reanimation.
 In "The Lost and the Plunderers" she and Rick leave Alexandria after burying Carl and head towards Hilltop, stopping at the Junkyard on the way.
-Michonne seems shocked to find that all of Jadis’ people have been murdered and is later slightly uncomfortable after Rick decided not to save her.
-The couple eventually reach hilltop.
+Michonne seems shocked to find that all of Jadis’ people have been murdered.
+The couple eventually reach Hilltop.

-Michonne contacts Negan via walkie-talkie and reads Carl's letter addressed to him, attempting to change Negan's mind and end the conflict without bloodshed, a belief that became very important to Michonne by the end of the eighth season.
-However, Negan insists on killing Rick, and destroys the walkie-talkie.
-In the final episode, Rick finally fights Negan and wins.
+In the final episode, the group fights Negan and the Saviors and wins.
 Instead of killing him, Rick only cuts his throat and decides to imprison him for his actions, much to the dismay and anger of Maggie.
-Michonne, however, agrees with Rick's choice.
+Michonne, however, supports Rick's decision.